canonical/snapd/docs/oem.md

 The general rules for config:

 - only applied on first boot.
-- if the immutable config section is updated via the `oem` package later, these updates will be honored.

 Rules about packages in the config:

-- a package listed in this map is automatically preinstalled from the store on image roll out (`ubuntu-core` is always implicitly installed)
+- a package listed in this map is automatically preinstalled from the store on image roll out. `ubuntu-core` is always implicitly installed.
+The `oem` snap is also installed and can not be (re)configured after the install.

 The `oem` part of the `package.yaml` is not a configuration per se and treated separately.